I chose to become a 1099 CFO in 2001. I already had four clients by the time I wrapped up my first month as a young practitioner.

 Moving into the $3 to $10 million range, it’s time to add an accountant, as you are starting to experience some ceilings of complexity both operationally and financially.
 The ideal candidate should have the following pedigree:

 - experience preferably from a mid-sized CPA firm or,

 - ability to simplify the complex in language that’s easy to digest

 The accountant will oversee the bookkeeping function, but will help with financial analysis which was previously performed by the CEO.
 The accountant should have a good understanding of all aspects of the banking relationship and should understand the basics of risk management.

-Somewhere between $10 and $20 million, hopefully the growing business can finally afford to bring on a controller.
-Many controllers I work with are still involved in the nuts and bolts of the day-to-day operations.
+Somewhere between $10 and $20 million, hopefully, the growing business can finally afford to bring on a controller.
+Many controllers I work with are still involved in the nuts and bolts of day-to-day operations.
 I was fortunate in that regard.

 As a former controller, I never did journal entries and was never involved in the daily accounting activities.
 Instead, I coached and mentored my team.
 I set the bar, and they delivered.

 Accordingly, the controller should be working more at a strategic level.
 Planning and analysis is a must-have skill and one that is hard to master for accountants who prefer working with debits and credits.